Capitate Milk-vetch

 them endangered species – Lathyrus cassius, Lachnophyllum noaeanum, Onosma

-gigantea, Phlomis pungens, Vinca herbacea, Bellevalia warburgii
+gigantea, Phlomis pungens, Vinca herbacea, Bellevalia warburgii, etc.

 Seeds should be collected for backup.
 Efforts should be made to germinate them,